return42/sphkerneldoc/linux_src_doc/drivers/gpu/drm/drm_syncobj_c.rst

 Overview
 ========

-DRM synchronisation objects (syncobj) are a persistent objects, that contain an optional fence.
+DRM synchronisation objects (syncobj, see struct \ :c:type:`struct drm_syncobj <drm_syncobj>`\ ) are
+persistent objects that contain an optional fence.
 The fence can be updated with a new fence, or be NULL.

 syncobj's can be waited upon, where it will wait for the underlying fence.